Father grieves daughter, grandkids killed by her boyfriend: 'I thought I knew him well'

 A Missouri woman who was killed days after Christmas, along with her children and mother, appeared to have a "wonderful" relationship with the boyfriend now charged in their deaths, said her grieving father.

-Kate Kasten, 39, her daughter Zoe, 8, son, Jonathan, 10, and mother, Jane Moeckel, 61, were shot just before midnight Friday in Kasten's St. Charles home.
+Kate Kasten, 39, her daughter Zoe, 8, son, Jonathan, 10, and mother, Jane Moeckel, 61, were shot just before midnight Friday in Kasten's home in St. Charles, Missouri, a suburb of St. Louis.

+Emery did not enter a plea and is being held without bond.
+He could face the death penalty, prosecutors have said.

-Kasten had met Emery, not long after her husband Kory died following a long struggle with cancer.
+Kasten had met Emery at a concert not long after her husband Kory died following a long struggle with cancer.
 He seemed to make her happy, Moeckel said.

-The couple met at a concert and were always smiling when they were together, Moeckel said.
+The couple always smiled when they were together, Moeckel said.
 Emery, a truck driver who delivered tires, frequently described Kasten, a salesperson for a lighting company, as "the love of his life," Moeckel added.

 The two lived together along with Kasten's kids.
 Kasten's mother, Moeckel's ex-wife Jane, was also living in the house at the time of the killings: Four days prior, she had had hip surgery, and had planned to live there while she recovered.

-Moeckel, who lives 15 minutes away, would see his grandkids "all the time," and frequently spent time with Emery at their house.
-Emery was friendly, but at times insecure, he said, recalling a visit a couple days before Christmas when he and other family members came over for dinner.
+Moeckel, who lives 15 minutes away, would see his grandkids "all the time," and often spent time with Emery at their house.
+Emery was friendly, but at times insecure, he said, recalling a visit a couple days before Christmas when he and other family members went over for dinner.

 "He was deep-frying a turkey, and he loved people to tell him how great he was doing.
 He needed people to tell him that you're a good guy," Moeckel said.